t3rm1n4l/t3rm1n4l.github.io/about/index.markdown

 title: About
 ---
 ![](/images/about.jpg)
-Sarath Lakshman is a software engineer living in Bangalore, India.
+Sarath Lakshman is a software engineering leader passionate about building highly scalable distributed system software.
-He is a developer working on indexing and storage problems at enterprise NoSQL database company, Couchbase.
+He is currently managing and leading the storage engineering team at enterprise NoSQL database company, Couchbase.
 Sarath is a hacktivist of opensource software and had contributed to various projects.
 He has published ariticles on opensource and also authored a book on Linux shell scripting.